#1 in Sleep Product Research

 THE GOOD.
 Tempur-Pedic is often the standard by which other memory foam mattresses are judged.
-Tempur-Pedic's durability / lifespan, warranty, availability and overall reputation have historically been above average.
+Tempur-Pedic's durability / lifespan, availability and overall reputation are above average.

-In addition, compared to the average memory foam mattress, Tempur-Pedic mattresses overall are 1.) more difficult to move on / get up off, 2.) more likely to off gas, and 3.) somewhat more likely to retain heat.
+Compared to the average memory foam mattress, Tempur-Pedic mattresses overall are 1.) more difficult to move on / get up off, 2.) more likely to off gas, 3.) somewhat more likely to retain heat.

 THE COMPANY.
-Tempur-Pedic makes mid- to luxury-level memory foam beds (and other memory foam products) ranging in price from $1,100 to $7,500 (queen).
+Tempur-Pedic (Tempur Sealy) makes mid- to luxury-level memory foam beds ranging in price from $700 to $8,500.
 The company – in business since 1992 and headquartered in Lexington, KY – largely originated the memory foam mattress market.

 THE COMPETITION.
-Serta iComfort, Sealy Optimum, and Simmons ComforPedic are the main competition to Tempur-Pedic, but there are many other competitors including the Sleep Number Bed.
-See the mattress comparisons and the memory foam mattress reviews – summary to learn how other brands compare to Tempur-Pedic.
+Serta iComfort, Sealy Optimum, and Simmons ComforPedic are the main competition to Tempur-Pedic, but there are many other competitors such as Sleep Number (see Sleep Number vs Tempur-Pedic).
+Also see the memory foam mattress reviews – summary and the mattress comparison and to learn how other brands compare to Tempur-Pedic.